- Do you need to build your on-page and off-page SEO strategy from the ground up?

 - Is your site on WordPress?

-I can help!
-My basic SEO audits start at $200.
 Use the form below to contact me and let’s talk.
 Or, if you want to know the “basics” so you can check the health of your business site yourself, scroll down to my “Quick and Dirty” Checklist for posting new content to a business site and making sure nothing is hindering your new page’s potential to rank well in search engines.

 Need An Audit of Your Business Website?

 Each audit starts with keyword research and a short competitive analysis.
 From there, I make sure your WordPress theme is loading without unnecessary bloat (page load times are a major ranking factor for search engines in 2019!)
-I’ll write compelling titles and meta descriptions, ensure proper <H1> and other tag usage, alt tags, etc.).
+I’ll write compelling titles and meta descriptions, ensure proper header tags and other tag usage, alt tags, etc.).

 - On and Off-Page Analysis